freenas/freenas-docs/userguide/storage.rst

     properly remove the device from the ZFS pool and to prevent swap issues.
 Click the disk's :guilabel:`Offline` button and pull the disk.
-If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and you can safely skip this step.
+If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and this step can be skipped.
 #endif truenas

     .. note:: If the process of changing the disk's status to OFFLINE